Hamza-Rafi/Hamza-Rafi/README.md

-## Hello there, I'm Hamza c:
+## Hello there, I'm Hamza

-Current A-Level student studying Computer Science, Physics, Maths and Further Maths

-No projects in plan ;-;
+Studying Computer Science at Royal Holloway University of London.